Claude Code SEO: Automated Blog Optimization Guide

 • Featured snippet optimization

-The Solution: A Custom Claude Code Agent
+The Solution: Building a Claude Code SEO Agent

 Instead of manual optimization, I built a specialized SEO agent using Claude Code's agent framework.
 This agent would become my AI-powered SEO consultant, capable of analyzing content, identifying issues, and implementing fixes automatically.